DaWe1992/Applied_ML_Fundamentals/README.md

 **Submission details:**
 * Please submit your solutions via Moodle as well as in printed form.
-	* The submission in Moodle must have the following form: *zip{one pdf for pen and paper tasks, one python file per programming task}*.
+	* The submission in Moodle must be zipped.
+The *.zip* file contains one *.pdf* file for the pen-and-paper tasks, as well as one *.py* file per programming task.
 	* Only pen and paper tasks have to be printed, you do not have to print the source code.
 * Only one member of the group has to submit the solutions.
 Therefore, make sure to specify the matriculation numbers (not the names!) of all group members.
-* Please refrain from submitting hand-written solutions (this also includes images of solutions), rather use proper type-setting software like LaTeX or other comparable programs.
+* Please refrain from submitting hand-written solutions or images of solutions (*.png*/*.jpg* files), rather use proper type-setting software like LaTeX or other comparable programs.
 If you choose to use LaTeX, you may want to use the template files located [here](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/03_tex_files/02_exercises) for your answers.
 * Code assignments have to be done in Python.
 Please submit a *.py* file (no jupyter notebooks, since jupyter notebooks do not allow for proper debugging).
-* The following packages are allowed for code submissions (please ask beforehand, if you want to use a specific package not mentioned here):
+* The following packages are allowed for code submissions (please ask **beforehand**, if you want to use a specific package not mentioned here):
 	* *numpy*
 	* *pandas*
 	* *scipy*